ckasarda/MorseCodeProject/README.md

+The proposal is accessible.
+MorseCodeProject_proposal, it is currently a .docx file when we have completed it we can export it as a .pdf for when we submit it.
+See you all on Tuesday at 8:30 am. :)

 Pseudo code is complete.
 Will leave it up for a few hours on here before I turn it it in case anyone would like to review or change it at all.

    Bailie: They look good to me, I am starting to work on the Design layout so I will post it on here for review asap.